-In fact, throughout the history of reverse mortgages, all the major Savings and Banks that once were the largest reverse mortgage lenders in the market, Wells Fargo, Bank of America, Met Life Bank all closed and sold their servicing to other entities.
+In fact, throughout the history of reverse mortgages, all the major Banks that once were the largest reverse mortgage lenders in the market, Wells Fargo, Bank of America, Met Life Bank all closed and sold their servicing to other entities.
 So if a loan originator tells you that their company services their loans, give them time – history has shown us that sooner or later all companies will sell loans at some point.
 But, the terms of your loan are determined by the covenants or promises you make with the lender in the legal documents and therefore, the servicer has only the rights that you granted to the servicer through the Note, Deed of Trust and Security Agreement that you signed with your lender.

 Regardless of who services the loan, they can only do or require you to do the things agreed upon in the legal documents you signed when you received your loan.
 FHA insures the loan, making the guarantee to you that no matter what happens to your lender or your servicer you will always have access to the funds shown in your loan documents and that is the purpose of the Mortgage Insurance.
 You have the full faith and credit of the government (FHA / HUD) backing your loan so the lender and servicer are just the players at that point in time and if they should change, your guarantees are still solid.

 Unlike the way they would choose a reverse mortgage originator, borrowers typically do not get the option to choose their reverse mortgage servicer.

 What is the role of the servicer?